Brajesh-chandra/Maze-Generator/README.md

 # Maze-Generator
-Created maze generator using JavaScript. creating a maze using the depth first search algorithm and the recursive backtracker.
+Created maze generator using JavaScript.
+Creating a maze using the depth first search algorithm and the recursive backtracker.
 Implement the stack data structure to achieve the result.
 Here Most of the work has done using JavaScript.